tyleretters/nor.the-rn.info/_posts/2022-12-25-play-the-merry-mayhem-of-f2p-p2w-stores.md

 I'm pretty into this character.
 I get a skin, a glider, a harvesting tool and...
 V-Bucks?
 Seems like a great deal!
 I'm reminded this is not eligible for refund.

 Adding V-Bucks to the deal is particularly insidious.
 Where have I heard this one before...?
 Ahh, yes.
 Cash back offers with cars.
 "Buy this car for $40,000 and get $1,000 in cash back."
-On the surface, is is free money that confounds your sense of scale.
+On the surface, it is free money that confounds your sense of scale.
 But in reality, you are mortgaging your future with what is essentially a variable interest payday loan.

 I decide to pass on Metalcore Mina.